mariuslindegaard/Intermediate_Neural_Collapse/README.md

 All the files will be put in a log-file specified by the `Logging: log-dir: logs/dir/path`, typically under `logs/`.

+### Inspecting the experiment in debug-mode

+As a starting point, `src/simple_debugging_tool.py` is provided to show a simple way to inspect the models and embeddings.
+Check the file for more details on how to load already trained models.
+It should mesh well with the (TODO) accompanying zip-file with the trained models on which measurements for the paper were performed.

 ### Parameter search in a single config file

 Some of the config files (typically `config/matrix/somename.yaml`) contain a `Matrix` parameter.